knuckleswtf/scribe-docs/laravel/tasks/50-sorting-and-inheritance.md

   'order' => [
     'Tokens',
     'Users',
-    // Here we're telling scribe to put all groups that are not specified,
-    // in this location (including the default group).
-    '*',
+    // The wildcard character * will match all other groups, including the default group '*',
     'Deprecated Endpoints',
   ]